Currently, there are 9 functions associated with the

 The location of sample units can also be adjusted using the

-parameter, where centers
+locations parameter, where centers takes the

-takes all corners, and random
+center, corners takes all corners, and random

 takes a random location within each tessellation.
 Random start points